 What?
 Frisk didn’t understand.
 “What do you mean?”

 “Resources aren’t the only ones who survive,” Al admitted.
-“When we’re with the human doctors, in like our real timeline?
+“I mean, maybe monster, maybe not.
+Sans said we weren’t mutants, that mutants was just a mean word.
+So, I don’t know the right word, but when we’re with the human doctors, in like our real timeline?
 Where we were born?”

-“Nah, ’cause ain’t nothing stronger than a monster.
+“Yeah, stronger in their original form, ’cause ain’t nothing stronger than a mutant.
 Especially on tough missions,” Al added.
 “Like, um.
 Like.”

 “Like sealing monsters inside of a mountain,” Juleyard finished.
 “Sorry, momsy.
 Sorry, Sansy.
 Sorry!
-Humans didn’t learn to seal when they learned magic, they used it to control monsters.
-It was more beneficial to them.”
+Humans didn’t learn to seal when they somehow learned magic, they paired with the mutants.”